Please first read Steps 1 to 4 of our Drainage Guide

 On this page we will dig into how to install a French drain system to reduce drainage problems in your lawn, yard or garden.
 Officially a French drain is a gravel drain with no pipe.
-The water just collects and travels in a gravel or stone filled channel that starts from the surface or just below it.
-But in modern times, and for practical purposes, we will consider a French drain to include drainage pipe.
+The water just collects in and travels through in a gravel or stone filled channel that starts from the surface or just below it.
+But in modern times, and for practical purposes, we will consider a French drain to include a drainage pipe in the gravel.

 Another difference you will notice here is that while other drainage guides recommend fairly narrow trenches for their French Drains - often only 6 inches wide - my recommendation is that your trenches be between 8 and 12 inches wide for the following reasons:

-Let’s look at each of these points individually…
+We will look at each of these points in detail...

 The capacity to collect and disperse water is better in a wide French drain.
 This is a common sense type thing.
-Think about how much more water can flow through a 10 inch channel compared to a 6” channel.
-Also remember that we want to allow as much of the collected water as possible to soak into the subsoil in dryer parts of the yard, and a length of French drain that is 12 inches wide has twice the drainage area as a 6 inch wide trench.
-There are also the small drywells that you can add to the bottom of the French drain trench - it is much easier to dig these in a wider trench.
+Think about how much more water can flow through a 10 inch channel compared to a 6 inch channel.
+Also remember that we want to allow as much of the collected water as possible to soak into the subsoil in dryer parts of the yard, and a French drain that is 12 inches wide has twice the drainage area as a 6 inch wide trench.
+There is also the potential for small drywells that you can add to the bottom of the French drain trench - it is much easier to dig these in a wider trench.

-It is easier to dig and grade a wide French drain, especially when deep, because you can get your digging tools, hands, and even feet into a deep 12 inch trench - but not a 6” one.
+It is easier to dig and grade a wide French drain, especially when deep, because you can get your digging tools, hands, and even feet into a deep 12 inch trench - but not a 6 inch one.
 Grading the bottom of trench to obtain the proper slope is also much easier in a wider French drain, especially when digging by hand.
 There is also the issue of using a posthole digger in the bottom of the French drain trench to add drywells, as mentioned in the paragraph above.
-For those using a trencher, many of skidsteer type trencher attachments and a few walk-behind trenchers will handle a 12” trenching chain - ask at the rental yard.
+For those using a trencher, many of skidsteer type trencher attachments, and a few walk-behind trenchers, will handle a 10" or 12" wide trenching chain - ask at the rental yard.

 So plan on doing the job well, and therefore only doing it once in your lifetime.
 Take a little extra time to dig the wider width and spend a little extra for the additional gravel that will be needed.
 It will be well worth it!